Kaushikzero4/SKRITI-E-COMMERCE-SALES-DASHBOARD/README.md

 📌 Notes

-Designed for cultural and tradition-based e-commerce businesses Scalable for new datasets or regions
+Designed for cultural and tradition-based e-commerce businesses, Scalable for new datasets or regions,
-Enhances decision-making with clear, actionable insights
+Enhances decision-making with clear, actionable insights.